StatCan/aaw/docs/en/2-Publishing/R-Shiny.md

     [the source](https://github.com/StatCan/R-dashboards/tree/master/bus-dashboard),
     and [see the dashboard live](https://shiny.covid.cloud.statcan.ca/bus-dashboard).

+# Once you've got the basics ...

-# Embedding dashboards into your websites
+## Embedding dashboards into your websites

 <!-- prettier-ignore -->
 !!! failure "Embedding dashboards in other sites"